The New Upanishad.

 On the true spiritual Path there can be no perversions like "mortification of the flesh" through renunciation of basic hygiene and medicine, exhaustive fasting, wearing chains, or self-mutilation.

-The main virtues of the true monk or nun are aspiration to spiritual Perfection, including intellectual pursuits, caring for others (without being obtrusive), harming no one (as possible), and self-sacrificial service for the sake of other people’s good.
+The main virtues of the true monk or nun are aspiration to spiritual Perfection, including intellectual pursuits, caring for others (without being obtrusive), harming no one (as possible), and self-sacrificial service for the benefit of other people.

-For an ordinary person, work is an activity on getting money and material wealth for oneself and for the family (or for close friends).
-But for a monk, work is an activity for the sake of God, for the sake of positive evolution of individual consciousnesses.
+For an ordinary person, work is an activity on getting money and material wealth for oneself and for one’s family (or for close friends).
+But for a monk, work is an activity for the sake of God, for the sake of the positive evolution of individual consciousnesses.

-The life of true monks is a life of spiritual warriors who constantly struggle with their imperfections and help others.
-This life of service goes in happiness and joy that grows more and more each day as monks and their students approach the Creator.
+The life of a true monk is a life of a spiritual warrior who constantly struggles with his or her own imperfections and seeks to help others.
+This life of service goes on in a happiness and joy that grows more every day as monks and their students approach the Creator.